Winter storms dump snow on both US coasts as icy roads make for hazardous travel

 The Northeast snow came as a Sierra Nevada storm packing heavy snow shut down a stretch of interstate Saturday and briefly knocked out power to tens of thousands in Reno, Nevada.

-More than 13,000 electric customers in California were without power Sunday morning.
+More than 11,000 electric customers in California were without power Sunday afternoon.

-Some communities in Massachusetts had already recorded nearly a foot of snow by Sunday morning, according to the National Weather Service.
-More than 16,000 electric customers in the state were without power.
+Some communities in Massachusetts had recorded more than a foot (30 centimeters) of snow by Sunday afternoon, according to the National Weather Service.
+Nearly 13,000 electric customers in the state were without power Sunday afteroon.

+Hundreds of flights at Logan International Airport were delayed or canceled Sunday according to tracking website FlightAware.

-Snow totals were lower for coastal communities, with Boston reporting just a couple of inches.
-The snow was expected to continue throughout the day, with some areas topping out at more than a foot.
+Snow totals were lower for coastal communities, with Boston reporting just a few inches (centimeters).
+Snow was expected to continue throughout the day.

+Conley, who was out walking her dog Sunny, said the possibility that climate change is contributing to relatively warmer winter days in the region — the temperature in Boston is expected to be in the 50s on Wednesday, melting much of the snow — is a concern.

+“I think it’s super alarming," she said.
+“It is very weird, but, I don’t know, from a selfish side it’s like kind of nice to not have snow.”

-The storm reached into Maine with some locations seeing snow totals of up to 12 inches — with locally higher amounts over southern New Hampshire and southwestern Maine.
+The storm reached into Maine with snow totals of up to 12 inches (30 centimeters) in some places — with locally higher amounts over southern New Hampshire and southwestern Maine.
 Wind gusts up 35 mph (56 kph) could add to blowing and drifting snow.
-Moderate to heavy snow was expected to continue in Vermont, with total snow accumulations of 6 to 12 inches (15.2 to 30.5 centimeters).
+Moderate to heavy snow was expected to continue in Vermont, with total snow accumulations of 6 to 12 inches (15 to 30 centimeters)

-The weather service said the “major winter storm” would continue into Sunday evening, with snow in parts of New England and rain and freezing rain in areas the central Appalachian mountains.
+Major winter storm conditions were expected into Sunday evening, including snow in parts of New England and rain and freezing rain around the central Appalachian mountains.

-The storm brought mostly rain to New York City but counties to the north and west saw double-digit snow totals by Sunday morning.
+New York City mainly saw rain, but counties to the north and west recorded double-digit snow totals by Sunday morning.
 Millbrook in Dutchess County, about 75 miles (120 kilometers) north of New York, recorded a foot of snow.
-Port Jervis in Orange County measured 13 inches (33 centimeters).
+Port Jervis in Orange County reported 13 inches (33 centimeters).

 New York Gov. Kathy Hochul said Saturday that she expected two-thirds of her state to get 8 inches (20 centimeters) of snow or more, “fortunately missing some of our more populated areas downstate, the Long Island and New York City.”

-“It’s going to be the first major snowstorm of the year and we’re ready for it,” she told Spectrum News.

-In the West, a winter storm warning was in effect through Saturday night in the Sierra Nevada from south of Yosemite National Park to north of Reno, where the weather service said as much as 20 inches (51 centimeters) of snow could fall in the mountains around Lake Tahoe with winds gusting up to 100 mph (160 kph) over ridgetops.
+In the West, a winter storm warning was in effect through Saturday night in the Sierra Nevada from south of Yosemite National Park to north of Reno, where the weather service said as much as 20 inches (50 centimeters) of snow could fall in the mountains around Lake Tahoe with winds gusting up to 100 mph (160 kph).

-The California Highway Patrol said numerous spinouts and collisions forced the temporary closure of I-80 for several hours from west of Truckee, California, to the state line west of Reno.
+The California Highway Patrol said numerous spinouts and collisions forced an hourslong closure of Interstate 80 from west of Truckee, California to the state line west of Reno.

-The weather service said that system would continue to bring heavy mountain snow and coastal rain overnight before moving into central and Southern California, then off to the Southwest and the southern Rockies.
+In Arizona transportation officials said several highways in the state's northern reaches -- including Interstate 40 near Williams and State Route 64 near Grand Canyon National Park -- were closed Sunday afternoon due to weather-related crashes and slide-offs from snowfall.

+The National Weather Service said Flagstaff was expected to get 4 to 8 inches (10 to 20 centimeterds) of snow by Sunday night with Window Rock was forecast to receive 3 to 5 inches (7 to 12 centimeters).

+In Nevada, the weather service said the wind chill dropped to 32 degrees at Harry Reid International Airport in Las Vegas around 7:30 a.m.
+Sunday.
+Winds were gusting to 37 mph (60 kph).
+In northern and western New Mexico, wind chills of 10 to 25 degrees below zero (minus 23 to minus 30 Celsius) were forecast for early Tuesday.

-The East Coast system was expected to track along the northeastern coastline throughout the weekend,
+The East Coast system was expected to track along the Northeast coast throughout the weekend.

-While warnings were being canceled and highway reduced-speed limits and other restrictions were lifted Sunday, forecasters were still cautioning motorists of spotty freezing rain and black ice that made for hazardous driving in parts of southeast Pennsylvania and northern New Jersey.
+While warnings were being canceled and highway reduced-speed limits and other restrictions were lifted Sunday, motorists were being cautioned about the hazards of spotty freezing rain and black ice in southeast Pennsylvania and northern New Jersey.

 In Massachusetts and portions of Rhode Island, the National Weather Service declared a winter storm warning from 4 p.m.
 Saturday through 1 a.m.
-Monday, with snow accumulations of between 6 and 12 inches and winds gusting as high as 35 mph (56 kph).
+Monday, with snow accumulations of between 6 and 12 inches and winds gusting to 35 mph (55 kph).

-Boston Mayor Michelle Wu said the city was preparing for the storm but wasn’t expecting it to be a major event, and the timing of the snow over the weekend meant it would likely have less of an impact on city life.
-Storm surges were also not expected.

-Ice arrived early Saturday to some western North Carolina and southern Virginia areas, ranging from a fine coating to around a quarter-inch (6.4 millimeters).
+Ice arrived early Saturday in some western North Carolina and southern Virginia areas, ranging from a fine coating to around a quarter-inch (6 millimeters).

-Forecasters also warned of another Northeast storm Tuesday into Wednesday that is expected to bring several inches of rain to already saturated ground that could result in some flooding and possibly damaging winds that could topple trees and power lines.
-The storm could also result in coastal flooding.
+Forecasters also warned of another Northeast storm Tuesday into Wednesday that is expected to drop heavy rain on already saturated ground.
+They warned of possible flooding and coastal flooding and a threat of damaging winds that could topple trees and power lines.

-Associated Press reporters Ron Todt in Philadelphia and Carolyn Thompson contributed to this report.
+Associated Press reporters Ron Todt in Philadelphia, Walter Berry in Phoenix, Arizona, and Carolyn Thompson contributed to this report.

 Credit: AP